nightmaregaurav/FairShare/readme.md

 ### WooHoo!
 Reduced a lot, but still not `n-1` as I promised right?
 ### If you have a close look, there is nowhere to reduce as we did before.
 But That's where the magic kicks in!

-### The matrix shows how much one have to pay in the column and receive in the row, let's transpose to change it.
+### The matrix shows how much one has to pay in the column and receive in the row, let's transpose to change it.
 | S\R | A     | B      | C    | D      | E    |
 |-----|-------|--------|------|--------|------|
 | `A` | 0.00  | 103.60 | 0.00 | 343.60 | 0.00 |